eugenemrg/phase-1-wk2-code-challenge/README.md

 - Reset the votes back to 0 using the reset button for list or for single animal
 - Add new animals using form

+# Intallation

+Recommended to install the app locally as it requires locally running 'json-server' to work, it appears broken on the deployment

 # Setup
 - Visual Studio Code